naishsayed/naishsayed/README.md

 ---

 ## 🚀 About Me
-🎓 I’m currently pursuing a **B.Tech in Computer Science and Engineering (Artificial Intelligence & Machine Learning)**.
+🎓 I’m currently pursuing a **B.E in Computer Science and Engineering (Artificial Intelligence & Machine Learning)**.
 💡 Passionate about creating impactful **websites, software, and games**, while exploring **VFX, Ethical Hacking, and Cyber Security**.
 🌱 Constantly improving my skills in **Python, C, C++, Java, HTML, CSS** and diving deeper into **AI-driven applications**.
 ⚡ Curious, adaptive, and driven by the idea of building technology that makes life better.